rsolano60/AntGuardian/README.md

 REBOOT_TIME = 300
 #--------END-SETUP-------------END-SETUP-------------END-SETUP-------------END-SETUP-------------END-SETUP----
 ```
-*Options
-You may also change the time intervals (seconds): <br />

-SECONDS_4_CHECKS: Time to wait between each check for accepted shares. <br />
-REBOOT_TIME: Lead time given to miners to start mining once they are rebooted by AntGuardian. <br />
-SECONDS_TO_INTERNET: Lead time given to miners to start mining again when internet connection is lost and recovered.

 ### Running
 Using the command prompt, while in the directory Downloads/AntGuardian, run the program by entering the command: